-Certified Customer Service Specialist (CC81) Technical Certificate of Credit
+Certified Customer Service Specialist, TCC (CC81) Technical Certificate of Credit

 Purpose: The Certified Customer Service Specialist program is designed to introduce the student to a variety of customer service settings.